Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Setup Description

 \subsection{General Algorithm - Traffic Light Advisor Overview}

 The MTLA considers with the following scenarios: \begin{itemize} \item Stop\&Go: the vehicle is approaching the traffic light when red, so it stops and starts again when the phase changes into green.
 The algorithm suggests a prior deceleration to avoid the stop. \item Last second braking: in this scenario the vehicle is approaching the traffic light when green, but the phase will change when the vehicle is close to the semaphore and an acceleration is unfeasible, hence a hard braking is necessary.
 Here the warning system informs the driver to reduce speed in advance so that a hard braking is avoided. \item Unnecessary stop: here the vehicle is approaching the traffic light when green, but the phase will change shortly.
-The STLA tells the driver to accelerate (respecting road speed limit and guaranteeing vehicle safety) so that the vehicle can pass when the light is still green. \end{itemize} Moreover, the MTLA is able to calculate a warning which enables the vehicle to take a green wave.

-Three possible levels of warning can be issued to the driver: \begin{enumerate} \item Green Warning (no sound): it encourages the driver to increase the speed in order to take one (STLA) or more (MTLA) greens without stopping. \item Red Warning (no sound): it suggest to the driver reducing speed. \item Red + Sound Warning: it warns the driver that he/she is passing the traffic light when red, hence the request is to brake hard.
-Obviously this warning activates only when the driver has ignored the previous one. \end{enumerate} It is noteworthy that if no modification of the speed is requested to the driver, no warning is issued.
+The STLA tells the driver to accelerate (respecting road speed limit and guaranteeing vehicle safety) so that the vehicle can pass when the light is still green. \end{itemize} Moreover, the MTLA is able to advise the driver on how to take a green wave.
+Two possible levels of guidance are issued to the driver: \begin{enumerate} \item Green Warning: it encourages the driver to increase the speed in order to take one or more green TLs without stopping. \item Red Warning: it suggest to the driver to reduce speed. \end{enumerate} It is noteworthy that if no modification of the speed is requested to the driver, no warning is issued.
 In \cref{TLA_scheme}, a scheme of the TLA system is presented.
 Inputs are reported on the left side and are classified as static, dynamic or both static and dynamic.
-First step is the abscissa computation (Localization block), which is then used in the Activation Check block to trigger the computation of reference acceleration and warning (Reference Generation \& Waring Definition block).
+First step is the abscissa computation (``Localization" block), which is then used in the ``Activation Check" block to trigger the computation of reference acceleration and warning (``Reference Generation" \& ``Warning Definition" block).